A Skeptical Look at

 My Overview and Opinion

 Designs for Health is marketing many products—mostly through practitioners—that appear to be intended for preventing and/or treating a wide range of diseases and conditions.
 I do not believe that most of the claims made for its products have been substantiated by the studies cited in their product Tech Sheets.
-I doubt that most of the practitioners who prescribe DFH products are trained or licensed to diagnose or treat most of conditions for which the products are marketed.
-I hope that the FDA will examine whether or not DHF's promotional activities are legal.
+I doubt that most of the practitioners who prescribe DFH products are trained or licensed to diagnose or treat most problems for which the products are marketed.
+I hope that the FDA will examine whether or not DFH's promotional activities are legal.

 - About us.
 Designs for Health Web site, accessed Dec 27, 2018.